54skyxenon/gflight-scraper/README.md

 }
 ```

 This scrapes for both a one way flights and round trip flights, storing the following information in a queryable database.
-This scraper caches query results for a day before it can be run again on the same query.
+Results are cached for an hour before the scraper can be run again on the same query.

 * Price :heavy_check_mark:
 * Total travel duration :heavy_check_mark: